dekuNukem/Nintendo_Switch_Reverse_Engineering/README.md

 19 01 03 08 00 92 00 01 00 00 69 2d 1f
 ```

-Around 4ms later, Joycon respond with a 61 bytes long answer, grouped in 15 4-byte packets, with 1 stop byte that is always 0xff.
+Around 4ms later, Joycon respond with a 61 bytes long answer, the last byte is always 0xff.

 One sample: